 Be mindful that when you set out on your bushwalk, the day may be beautifully sunny, with not a cloud in the sky.
 But within a couple of hours, a storm could roll in and bring with it flash flooding, hail and hazardous lightning.

-Consult the BOM before leaving and take with you any protective items such as raincoats and waterproof gear.
+Consult the Bureau of Meteorology before leaving and take with you any protective items such as raincoats and waterproof gear.

 Just like many countries, Australia has its fair share of toxic plant life that could make you very sick or even kill you if ingested.